mterrel/adapt-web/docs/api/cloud/cloud.k8s.servicespec.publishnotreadyaddresses.md

 ## k8s.ServiceSpec.publishNotReadyAddresses property

-publishNotReadyAddresses, when set to true, indicates that DNS implementations must publish the notReadyAddresses of subsets for the Endpoints associated with the Service.
+When set to true, indicates that DNS implementations must publish the notReadyAddresses of subsets for the Endpoints associated with the Service.

 <b>Signature:</b>